REGoth-project/REGoth/README.md

 # Building

 You will need CMake (3.1 or newer) and a C++14-capable compiler.
-Currently supported are:
+Currently supported/tested are:
- - GCC
+ - GCC (6.x)
  - MinGW
  - Visual Studio 2015